cdl-geneseo/r/sections/05-renaming-recoding-data.md

 character(0)
 ```

-When we exclude the empty value, we see no difference between the values in the first column of each data set.
+When we exclude the empty value, we see no difference between the values in the first column of each data frame.

 We can now proceed with our merger.